 I would love to hear from you!

-Besides being an active grandmother, I am a volunteer with community organizations, one which is the Relay For Life, and I love spreading the word of the afa blue-green algae.
+Besides being an active grandmother, I am a volunteer with several community organizations, and I love spreading the word of the afa blue-green algae.
 Why Algae?
-I invite you to read my story…..I love Algae!
+I invite you to read my story…..I love the Algae!

 I also offer a no-obligation product consultation form.
 I also invite you to email me at firstname.lastname@example.org!